billvaglienti/ProtoGen/README.md

 It is common for projects to read and write structures directly to storage or memory, and to need some means to correctly initialize and verify a structure.
 Accordingly ProtoGen can output functions for initializing structures and for verifying the values in a structure.
 These functions will only be output if the Structure or Packet contains any fields that have the attributes `initialValue` and/or `verifyMinValue` or `verifyMaxValue`.
 Whenever these functions are output ProtoGen will also output a series of #defined constants that give the initial, min, and max values used in these functions.
 These can be helpful, for example, when creating user interfaces that represent the data in these structures.

-Since the intialization and verification of structures are not related to the encoding and decoding of data for communications it is recommended that the files used for these functions be different than those used for packet encoding and deocoding.
+Since the intialization and verification of structures are not related to the encoding and decoding of data for communications you may want the files used for these functions be different than those used for packet encoding and deocoding.
 The attribute `verifyfile` can be used to change the file that the these functions are written to.

+For C++ language outputs the behavior is changed: the initial value function is just the constructor, and all fields are initialized, whether those fields have an `initialValue` attribute or not.

 Limiting on encode
 ------------------

 Some protocols require that encoded numbers fit within ranges which are smaller than the natural limits imposed by the encoding rules.
 For example a signed 8 bit encoding can transport unscaled integers from -128 to 127.
 If a protocol used this encoding (without scaling) for a number that represented a percentage from 0% to 100% it is possible to encode a number that violates this limit.
 Some protocols may call this out as invalid.
 If protection is needed to mitigate for this you can use the attribute `limitOnEncode`.
 If this attribute is set to true, and if the `verifyMinValue` and/or `verifyMaxValue` is given, Protogen will add code to limit in-memory value before doing the encoding.
-If ProtoGen can parse the strings used for the verify values it will only apply the limit check verify limits are narrower than the natural limit.
+If ProtoGen can parse the strings used for the verify values it will only apply the limit check if the verify limits are narrower than the natural limit.
 The example below shows a 4-bit bitfield with verifyMinValue=0 and verifyMaxValue=10.
 ProtoGen implemented the check to make sure `numCurvePoints` was limited to 10, but not the check for zero, because it is not possible for `numCurvePoints` to be less than zero.

     // Range of numCurvePoints is 0 to 10.
     _pg_data[_pg_byteindex] = (uint8_t)limitMax(_pg_user->numCurvePoints, 10) << 4;